Last updated on April 27th, 2026 at 06:27 pm

 There are many great laundry products available for you to switch to in order to be completely free of plastic when doing laundry.
-And there’s one additional action you can take to decrease plastic pollution that you likely haven’t ever thought about.
+And there’s one additional action you can take to decrease plastic pollution that you likely haven’t ever considered.

 woven laundry baskets

-Admittedly, buying a plastic-free hamper or laundry basket made from natural materials will most likely cost you more than plastic.
-Plastic is cheap, right?
+Purchasing a hamper or laundry basket made from natural materials will likely cost more than plastic, but this is a worthwhile investment.

-But as I’ll say a thousand times, cheaper isn’t always better.
-If you’re like me, you’ve tossed broken plastic laundry baskets or suffered through ones with broken handles, or those misshapen foldable hampers.
+If you’re like me, you’ve already tossed a broken plastic laundry basket or suffered through broken handles or misshapen hampers.

-On the flip side, I’ve got a really nice rattan laundry hamper from Pottery Barn that I splurged on in the early days of being a poor newlywed, and that thing still looks new after over 20 years.
+One smart purchase I splurged on in the early days of being a poor newlywed is a quality rattan laundry hamper from Pottery Barn; it still looks new after over 20 years.
 (Yes, I got married when I was 8 years old.)

 An additional challenge for a truly plastic-free option is the basket liner.
 The majority of these canvas liners are often a cotton-polyester blend, rather than pure cotton or linen, so be sure to check the label.